What We’ve Learned: The Detroit Labs Apprentice Program

 - Poor fit (no longer interested in becoming a developer): 1 (25.0%)

-- Academic struggle (unable to master appropriate skills within a reasonable period of time): 3 (75.0%)
+- Academic struggle (unable to sufficiently learn appropriate skills within a reasonable period of time): 3 (75.0%)

 There were also a few apprentices that left Detroit Labs after graduating, for several reasons:

 - Relocated (not for job-related reasons): 3 (50.0%)

 - Fired for cause: 1 (16.7%)